 Drafting of representations, replies, appeals by expert CAT cases specialized Lawyer India.

-- Handling all types of cases related to appointment, promotion, suspension, transfer, and dismissal, etc. by expert CAT cases specialized Lawyer India.
+- Handling all types of cases related to appointment, promotion, suspension, transfer, and dismissal, etc. by highly expert CAT cases specialized Lawyer India.

 - Challenging the order of CAT before High Courts, Supreme Court with confidence and excellent results.